 The Jackson Center is home to over 150 life history interviews and hundreds of recordings from neighborhood gatherings, church services, community actions, and meetings.
-Our goal is to make many of these recordings accessible online.
-We are developing plans for making full interviews and featured segments available through our Web site.
+One of the series of oral histories that was featured in an interactive exhibit was called Facing Our Neighbors.
+Community members explored what it meant to be a neighbor in the face of rapid change, and chose how they wanted to be photographed.
+Below are a few excerpts from these oral histories and the photographs chosen.
 If you are interested in listening to community histories now, we’d love for you to visit the Jackson Center.
 In the meantime, please enjoy a few select segments from just a few of our many oral history recordings.

 “Nothing Without Our History”